Naishvi/Scrabble/Progress_updates.md

 - Double/Triple word and letter was deleted due to time limitations
 - Understanding how to connect with the server
 - Using SceneBuilder to create a user interface is more challenging and time-consuming than expected

+## Week 5 (Nov 26 - Nov 29)

+### What did your team do last week?
+- Together:
+    - Created the board without using scene builder
+    - Finished the complete layout of the GUI
+    - Getting the program to quit

+- Naishvi:
+    - Gave the player a random hand
+    - Translated the char letter into its corresponding image in the GUI
+    - Test the behavior of the user inputs with the dictionary and value of the word created
+- Mathieu
+    - Created board and the buttons
+    - Added examples of what the letter will display as
+    - Improved game logic to make player able to play a full turn (assuming they hit "Play")

+### What will you do this week?
+- Together:
+    - Finish Testing
+    - Finish Client Server Connection
+- Naishvi:
+    - Work on the client server implementation

+- Mathieu:
+    - Work on getting the user word to display on the board

+### Any blocking issues/challenges need to be addressed?
+- Understanding how to connect with the server